-Every Walden student receives one free ticket to every show in our season.
 We strongly encourage our students and their families to see as many shows as possible.
+Every Walden Theatre Conservatory student may use one complimentary ticket to every show in our mainstage season of plays.
 Walden’s season of plays compliments the work in the classroom and showcases the amazing talents of our community.

 Walden Theatre began with a small number of highly dedicated students who auditioned to participate in both acting classes and productions.
 As the number of interested students grew, Walden opened its classes to all young people ages 8 – 18 while keeping the productions audition only.
 Due to the great successes of Walden alumni, the high quality of classes and productions, and the growing reach of Walden programming in schools, Walden has reached student capacity at its Payne street location.

 In order to keep classes open for new students (including students who are not solely interested in performing) while maintaining our reputation for high quality theatre education, we have decided to make the following modifications to our conservatory program:

 - Three different tracks to accommodate the interests of our growing number of students.
 All students are required to take at least one year of Playmaking where they participate in a variety of classes and develop an appreciation for theatre.
 After these foundational classes, students can choose to concentrate on the advanced Playmaking track (playwriting, devising new works, directing, etc.), the Stagecraft track (technical skills and design), or the Performance track (voice, movement, and acting).